tshadowknight/DigiPathFinder_standalone/README.md

 # DigiPathFinder(Standalone)

-A program for loading game files for Digimon Cyber Sleuth: Definitive Edition, both default and modded.
+A program for loading game files for Digimon Cyber Sleuth: Definitive Edition and Digimon Time Stranger, both default and modded.

 # Features

-* See Database data for all digimon, including basic information, skills, stats, moves, evolutions and encounter locations.
+* See Database data for all digimon, including basic information, skills, stats, moves, evolutions and encounter locations(CS/HaMe only for now).
 * Calculate optimal paths to evolve from one Digimon to another while also picking up a set of skills along the way.

 Works for both unmodded and modded games.